w3c/uievents/README.md

 # UI Events

-This repository if for the [UI Events](https://w3c.github.io/uievents/) (formerly known as DOM 3 Events).
+This repository is for the [UI Events specification](https://w3c.github.io/uievents/) (formerly known as DOM 3 Events).

 ## Goals